 - Add the green beans to the boiling potatoes and boil for 2 more minutes

 - Add the trofie and cook for 3 more minutes.
-The trofie cooking time should be 3 minutes.1 lb fresh trofie pasta
+(These trofie cooking time is 3 minutes. )1 lb fresh trofie pasta

 - All the vegetables and the pasta should finish cooking at the same time.